-Kentucky Gov. Matt Bevin, the Republican incumbent, requested the secretary of state's office recanvass the vote totals after Tuesday's night bitter contest ended with the Associated Press announcing that the race was too close to call as he trailed his Democratic rival Andy Beshear.
+Bevin requested the secretary of state's office recanvass the vote totals last week, two days after Tuesday's bitter contest ended with the Associated Press announcing that the race was too close to call.

-In the campaign's first comments since Tuesday night, Bevin's campaign manager Davis Paine continued to push Bevin's claim that there were "irregularities" in the gubernatorial election, before adding that they are being "looked into."
+Ahead of the repeat tallying of vote totals, Bevin's campaign pushed claims that there were "irregularities" in the election, before adding that they are being "looked into."

 "The people of Kentucky deserve a fair and honest election.
 With reports of irregularities, we are exercising the right to ensure that every lawful vote was counted," Paine said in a statement, accompanied by a letter requesting the recanvass.

 Bevin later detailed those "irregularities" at a press conference last Wednesday from the governor's mansion as, "thousands of absentee ballots that were illegally counted," "reports of people having been turned away incorrectly" from voting booths and voting machines "that did not work properly" in Jefferson County.